 •Ulagha is a debased form of Baklunish spoken by the people of Ull.

 •Velondi is an Old Oeridian tribal language spoken mostly by the peasantry of Furyondy and Veluna.
 Those who speak only Common find it incomprehensible.

-The Four Major Languages on Oerth are:
+The Four Major Languages in the Flanaess are:

-1) The Common Tongue with is a mixture of ancient baklunish and old Oeridian.
+1) The Common Tongue with is a mixture of ancient Baklunish and old Oeridian.

 3) Ancient Baklunish, although an ancestor of common, the millennia old tongue bares little resemblance to the modern offspring.

 4) Old Oeridian, very similar to common, but uses old grammatical forms.